+The district-wide financial statements report information about the District as a whole using accounting methods similar to those used by private sector companies.
+The Statement of Net Position includes all of the District's assets, deferred outflows of resources, liabilities and deferred inflows of resources.
 The Statement of Activities is focused on both the gross and net cost of various activities (including governmental and business-type), which are funded by the government's general tax and other revenues.
 This statement is intended to summarize and simplify the user's analysis of the cost of various governmental services and/or subsidy to various business-type activities.
+All of the current year's revenues and expenses are accounted for in the Statement of Activities, regardless of when cash is received or paid.